opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 filed_date
     **optional**
     Specifies when the candidate filed for the contest (date).
-This is considered to be in the timezone local to contest's division.

 is_incumbent
     **optional**
-    Indicates whether the candidate is the incumbent for the office associated with the contest (boolean).
+    Indicates whether the candidate is seeking re-election a public office he/she currently holds (boolean).

 party_id
     **optional**
     Reference to and OCD ``Party`` with which the candidate is affiliated.

+top_ticket_candidacy_id
+    **optional**
+    If the candidate is running as part of ticket, e.g., a Vice Presidential candidate running with a Presidential candidate, reference to candidacy at the top of the ticket.

 created_at
     Specifies when this object was created in the system (datetime).